gottfried-github/e-commerce-react/readme.md

 ### Determining the `about` section position
 In `Home` I use MutationObserver to observe changes to `Products` and get the position of the `About` section based on that.
 But, for some reason, the position ends up being incorrect in some cases anyway (particularly, when the screen width is about `278px`).
 To solve that I use `setTimeout` which is not really a satisfiable solution but I haven't found anything better.

+### Passing sections positions from `Home` to `Header`
+I need the positions of the sections in `Header` in order to scroll to them when clicked on a link in the `Header`.
+But `Home` renders the sections so it has access to their positions.

+The way I have my routes set up with `React Router` is that I render the `Header` in a parent route to that in which I render the `Home` component: I use `React Router`'s `Outlet` component to place the routes within the parent route.
+So I need to lift data up from the child route where `Home` is rendered to the parent route where `Header` is rendered, through an `Outlet`.
+I do that by passing a callback to the `Outlet`, as `context`, which modifies the state of the parent route and passes it down to the `Header`.
+To consume the `Outlet`'s context in `Home`, I use the `useOutletContext` hook.